henbarlevi/dating-app-v2.0/ReadME.md

 # ====================================
 # TODO
 # ====================================
-* use token injection for env configutation (endpoint etc..) : https://stackoverflow.com/questions/43193049/app-settings-the-angular-4-way/43316544
+* handle reconnection of user
-* check why server doestn receive socket.io emits from client
+* handle sockets emits from client with RXJS
 * replace all hardcoded urls with environment variables
 * do research on how to make the site be in top in google search - maybe this is the key : [Search Conosole](https://www.google.com/webmasters/tools/home?hl=en)
 <div style="display:none">